hunter-koppen/FlexDatePicker/README.md

 - Time only picker
 - Month picker
 - Year picker
+- Show the picker inline on the page

 It also takes all the date formatting and language from the Mendix session and validation messages on the input also work correctly.